Forensic Psychiatry

 Resident wellness and fostering leadership skills are important aspects of our program.
 We offer both wellness and leadership workshops through the Postgraduate Medical Education Office.
 Resident Wellness is also a standing item at our Forensic Psychiatry Residency Program Committee, where an elected resident representative sits as a contributing member.

 Less than two hours north of Toronto, on beautiful Georgian Bay, Waypoint is a 301 bed psychiatric hospital providing high secure forensic assessment and rehabilitation.
-To learn more about this opportunity, please contact Chantelle Shervill, Manager of Medical Affairs at cshervill@waypointcentre.ca or 705-549-3181 x2206.
-Please be assured that Waypoint will keep all inquiries confidential; the subspecialty program will not know which candidates are willing to be considered for the return of service position.
+To learn more about this opportunity, please refer to the CaRMS website or contact Chantelle Shervill, Manager of Medical Affairs at cshervill@waypointcentre.ca or 705-549-3181 x2206.

 The Department of Psychiatry is committed to enabling a positive learning and working environment for everyone in our community.